Herald of the Morning: Fire and wreck

-At the end of her second voyage to Australia in 1859 with 419 government immigrants, Herald of the Morning was anchored in Hobson's Bay, when at about 12:45 pm on 15 November the captain awoke to someone yelling out FIRE!
+In 1859, at the end of her second voyage to Australia, carrying 419 government immigrants, Herald of the Morning was anchored in Hobsons Bay when, at about 12:45 pm on 15 November, the captain awoke to someone yelling "fire!"
 The fire quickly spread through the entire vessel.
-Despite attempts to scuttle the ship by cutting holes in her side near the waterline, as she burnt and became lighter so that the scuttling holes rose above the water level.
-An attempt was made to move the ship, by slipping the anchor chains, but the heat drove the crew back from the other.
-Finally it was cut through from the outside and towed ashore at Sandridge (Port Melbourne) by two tugs, Lioness and Sophia, and left to burn.
+Attempts were made to scuttle the ship by cutting holes in her side near the waterline, but she became lighter as she burnt and the scuttling holes rose above the water level.
+An effort was made to move the ship by slipping the anchor chains, but the heat drove the crew back.
+Finally, the vessel was cut through from the outside and towed ashore at Sandridge, (now Port Melbourne) by two tugs, Lioness and Sophia, where it was left to burn.

-The tugs Sophia and Hercules later towed the ship to the beach between Sandridge and Williamstown where she continued to smolder (UID 152).
-The hulk was eventually removed and sunk at the end of Donaldsons jetty in about 1889.
+The tugs Sophia and Hercules later towed the ship to the beach between Sandridge and Williamstown where she continued to smoulder (UID 152).
+In about 1889, the hulk was eventually removed and sunk at the end of Donaldsons jetty.

-Included in the cargo was iron work intended for the Hawthorn Bridge, and while this was recovered, the fire had damaged it.
-It was subsequently salvaged and partly sold at auction eventually to become the trusses for the Mia Mia Bridge at Redesdale.
-The wreck was advertised for sale on 29 November 1859.
+The wreck was advertised for sale on 28 November 1859.
+Included in the cargo was iron work intended for the Hawthorn Bridge and, while that was recovered, the fire had damaged it.
+It was subsequently salvaged and partly sold at auction eventually becoming the trusses for the Mia Mia Bridge at Redesdale.

 The hulk appears to have remained sitting on the beach for many years until the Melbourne Harbour Trust Commissioners adopted the following recommendations of its Finance Committee: